KI-AIM/Cinnamon/README.md

 This project contains the following submodules.
 For more information, read the README.md of the submodules.

-## KI-AIM-Platform
+### KI-AIM-Platform

-The KI-AIM platform provides the data management as well as the front end of the project.
+The KI-AIM platform provides data management as well as the front end of the project.

 ## Build & Run
 To build the entire project with all submodules, run